 The girl bends down in front of one kennel we have not seen into yet.
 She says in a loving, reassuring voice, “Hi Bella.
 Maybe today is your day.”

 The camera changes angles, and we see Bella inside her cage.
-She’s a big girl, maybe 90 lbs., laying sortof half on and half off a blue blanket on the floor.
+She’s a big girl, maybe 90 lbs., lying sortof half on and half off a blue blanket on the floor.
 We are down at that level on the floor with her.
 She has a beige coat with black fur around her face, snout, and on her ears.
 Her eyes are staring forward and the second you see them they pierce your heart.
 Her eyebrows are slightly raised, and she makes a sorrowful, resigned, weary moan without moving, wagging her tail, or getting up to show interest in the girl sweeping, unlike the dog in the next kennel over who is up on all fours and filled with hope that activity, any activity, even a girl sweeping, means he’s getting out of there today.
 It’s clear that Bella does not share his optimism.
 Focused on Bella’s face, we hear a voice-over in the young girl’s voice, “It hurts to see them passed over.”

 This post is dedicated to Gordon, Sophie, Rocket, Mikey, Maggie, Obie, Rodeo, Dylan, Belle, Chloe, Mr. Barkington, Winston, Beau, and all the other pups who brighten our days.